mykeln/teslaprep/model_y_checklist.md

 - [ ] 6.
 Check left and right clothing hook operation.
 - [ ] 7.
 Check all seat belts for proper operation.
 - [ ] 8.
 Check the rear seats for proper fold-down operation.
+- [ ] 9   Try to lift the bottom of the back seat to ensure it is securely attached to its base.
-- [ ] 9.
+- [ ] 10.
 Test the sound system to ensure all speakers are working (move fade/balance to all four points to verify)
-- [ ] 10.
+- [ ] 11.
 Test the steering wheel position controls to ensure proper operation.
-- [ ] 11.
+- [ ] 12.
 Press the center of the steering wheel to make sure the vehicle's horn works.
-- [ ] 12.
+- [ ] 13.
 Test the windshield wipers.
-- [ ] 13.
+- [ ] 14.
 Test the rearview camera.
-- [ ] 14.
+- [ ] 15.
 Check side mirrors for proper operation of folding and position adjustment.
-- [ ] 15.
+- [ ] 16.
 Check sun-visor operation and mirror condition.
-- [ ] 16.
+- [ ] 17.
 Check the rearview mirror for any warping or distortion.

 ## SECTION D - Lighting inspection
 - [ ] 1.
 Vanity mirror lights.